caramellya-mei/bdfd-wiki/src/guides/general/interactions/slashCommands/aboutSlashCommands.md

 - Create or modify an existing command.
 - Click *"Slash command trigger"*.
 - Choose *"Enable global slash command"* or *"Enable guild slash command"* as per your preference.
-- Fill-up necessary data and save it.
+- Fill up the necessary data and save it.

 > 📝 Slash commands can have a maximum of 4000 characters _(combined name, description, and value properties)_ per slash.